strang3nt/MeMoCo_assignments/README.md

 This repository contains solutions for the 2 assignments of the MeMoCo course from the Master's degree in Computer Science at Unipd.

-The first assignment uses [IBM ILOG CPLEX](https://www.ibm.com/analytics/cplex-optimizer) C apis, to solve a set of TSP instances via linear programming.
+The first assignment uses [IBM ILOG CPLEX](https://www.ibm.com/analytics/cplex-optimizer) C APIs, it solves a set of TSP instances via linear programming.
 The second assignment uses a heuristic to solve the same set of instances.

-Test cases were retrieved from the [VLSI Data Sets](https://www.math.uwaterloo.ca/tsp/vlsi/index.html).
-The dataset files were modified in order to have different sizes and to be parsed in an easier manner.

 ## First assignment